 BAE Natural Science, Eastern Washington University.
-Since moving back to Seattle in 2004, Virgil briefly served as a middle school substitute in the Seattle Public Schools and now revels in teaching K-5 science at Tilden School.
-Having grown up in both Seattle and North Idaho, his heart lies somewhere in-between–maybe at Vantage.
-Virgil was an avid cyclist until his first daughter, Violet was born, and he is now an avid bicycle collector.
-In 1995 Virgil completed Glacier Travel and Crevasse Rescue School, as well as a successful ascent of Mt.
+M. Ed.
+Education, University of Washington.
+Having grown up in both Seattle and North Idaho, his heart lies somewhere in between––maybe at Vantage.
+Virgil is an avid cyclist and enjoys both the math and science of bicycle wheel building.
+In 1995, Virgil completed Glacier Travel and Crevasse Rescue School, as well as a successful ascent of Mt.
 Baker.
-He also hopes that his experience as a photographer, bike mechanic, flight attendant, sailboat crew member, and thespian will help him delight the 7th graders at Explorer West.
+He also hopes that his experience as a photographer, bike mechanic, sailboat crewmember, and dramatist will help him delight the 7th graders at EW.

 BA Politics and Government, The University of Puget Sound and MA in Teaching, Seattle University.
 Tim joined Explorer West after teaching eight years at Madison Middle School in West Seattle.
 He was first hit with the teaching bug while teaching at a high school in rural, northern Japan where he was an assistant language teacher for two years.
 Tim has a vast appreciation and understanding of the world through study and travel.
 In addition to living in Japan, Tim lived and studied in Mexico, Guatemala, and Nicaragua.
 Tim and his wife, Shelby, live in West Seattle and enjoy hiking, backpacking and international travel in their spare time.

-BA Art History, University of California at Santa Barbara; additional studies at The California College of Arts and Crafts and The Pratt Fine Arts Center.
-Sarah has developed, taught and administered art programs for over 25 years at numerous arts and educational organizations.
-Sarah enjoys painting, printmaking, ceramics, metalsmithing, collage, mixed media and jewelry.
-She has created, exhibited and sold her art in a variety of venues, and is co-author of a cultural arts activity book, Festivals of Light.
+BA Art History, University of California at Santa Barbara; MA Art ED, Art of Education University; additional studies at The California College of Arts and The Pratt Fine Arts Center.
+Sarah has developed, taught, and administered art programs for over 30 years at numerous arts and educational organizations.
+Sarah enjoys painting, printmaking, ceramics, metalsmithing, collage, mixed media, and jewelry.
+She has created, exhibited, and sold her art in a variety of venues, and is co-author of a cultural arts activity book, Festivals of Light.
 Her artwork is featured in the book, Wild With A Glue Gun.
-World travels inspire her to create a multi-media fine arts and crafts curriculum for her students that includes art history, cultural awareness, and the celebration of the imagination.
+World travels inspire her to create a multi-media fine arts and crafts curriculum for her students that includes art history, cultural awareness, and celebration of the imagination.

 BA Latin/English, Dominican College and MA Classics, University of Hawaii, Graduate work in Classics and English, University of Washington.
-She grew up in the Bay Area, and came to Seattle in 1976 for graduate school.
+Maripat grew up in the Bay Area and came to Seattle in 1976 for graduate school.
 She subsequently worked in a variety of roles for various non-profit organizations in Seattle and tutoring in her off hours before gravitating to technical writing.
-She was Production Editor for Linux Journal, and has held editing and writing positions at a number of software companies.
-She joined the EW faculty in 2004.
+She was Production Editor for Linux Journal and has held editing and writing positions at a number of software companies.
+Maripat joined the Explorer West faculty in 2004.
 Since 2006, she has co-led the annual 8th grade trip to Rome.
-Her interests include books, gardening, books, ancient cultures, Medieval and Renaissance Literature, books, Hawaiiana, and aboriginal canines, especially Basenjis, of which she has several.
-She and her dogs enjoy long walks, lure coursing and curling up after all that activity with a good book, usually about the history and archaeology of Rome
+Her interests include books, gardening, books, ancient cultures, Medieval and Renaissance Literature, books, Hawaiiana, and aboriginal canines.
+Maripat has raised, trained, and lived with Basenjis for 40 years.
+She and her dogs enjoy long walks, lure coursing, and curling up after all that activity with a good book, usually about the history and archaeology of Rome.